unixunion/detectotonist/README.md

 AI based deep analysis of signal tones as produced by metal detectors in order to identify targets using advanced analysis of audio signals as produced by multi-tonal detectors.

+The application listens to audio signals and offers the user voice-based accept/reject of targets, in order to refine the model.

 # UI Notes

 * run: `pnpm run dev`